SalfordPHIntelligence/IMD/README.md

-Repository for code related to the Indices of Deprivation 2025.
+Repository for code and charts related to the Indices of Deprivation 2025.